-The device I build is not a production-ready unit, but will help my friends to test the concept and adjust it, or even abandon it.
+The device I build is not a production-ready unit, but a Proof of Value (PoV); it will help my friends to test the concept and adjust it, or even abandon it.

 As usual, I will order the components on Aliexpress.

 - The device will be placed in a small container,